Project Meratas

 Technology Trade-off Evaluation

-The redesign focused on removing redundancy and establishing a clear hierarchy to support three interconnected layers: Gamify Impact, Reward Participation, and Prove Contribution.
+The redesign focused on fixing the broken post-donation experience and establishing a clear hierarchy to support three interconnected layers: Gamify Impact, Reward Participation, and Prove Contribution.

 Client Requirements, Research-Driven DesignThe client required gamification, a token system, and blockchain verification.
 Based on research identifying the need for sustained motivation and engagement, these requirements were translated into three core features:

-• → Solves Problem 1 & 2: Sustained participation
+→ Solves Problems 1 & 2: Sustained participation

 The platform was structured to convert feelings of powerlessness into meaningful, trackable action: